heidekrueger/bnelearn/readme.md

 ## Contribute: Before Your First Commit

+(If you see this on GitHub and want to contribute, please get in touch with one of the maintainers.
+The development version of this repository is hosted on a private GitLab server at TUM, we'll be happy to grant access on an individual basis.)

 Please read [Contributing](contributing.md) carefully and follow the set-up steps described there.
 **Git LFS**: On a new machine, please make sure you have git-lfs installed and configured for this repository.
 (See [contributing.md](contributing.md) for details.)